acidanthera/VoodooPS2/README.md

 ### Change Log:

+2017-10-31 v1.8.29

+- Fixed lid sleep issue with ProBook series (the fix disables keygen when spurious key make code 'e0 05'/make received)

+- added SSDT-HP-FixLidSleep.dsl for other models that may need the same fix

+- future proofed version specific property injection (time will tell)

 2017-09-01 v1.8.28

 - Fixed VoodooPS2Daemon (USB mouse detection) as it has been broken for Sierra for some time.